FURK4NGG/ai-capture/README.md

                     → AI returns text_replacements JSON (and optionally images)
                     → app rebuilds the PDF using the original layout with updated text and images

-36. Generated files system
+37. Generated files system
 AI can return generated files (PDF, DOCX, XLSX, etc.), which are automatically saved in the app cache and displayed in chat with download buttons.

-37. Structured file generation protocol
+38. Structured file generation protocol
 AI responses can include structured file_create blocks, allowing the app to generate real files programmatically without manual parsing.

-38. Editable file safety system
+39. Editable file safety system
 Files can be marked as editable or read-only.
 AI is strictly prevented from modifying files unless explicit permission is enabled.

-39. Smart PDF type detection
+40. Smart PDF type detection
 Automatically detects whether a PDF is text-based, image-based, or mixed, and applies the appropriate processing pipeline.

-40. Mixed PDF layout reconstruction
+41. Mixed PDF layout reconstruction
 For PDFs containing both text and images, the app extracts layout structure and rebuilds the document after AI modifications.

-41. Image-to-PDF auto conversion
+42. Image-to-PDF auto conversion
 If the AI returns image outputs (e.g., PNG), the app automatically converts them into PDF format when needed.

-42. Generated image caching
+43. Generated image caching
 All generated images are cached locally and can be reused without re-generation.

-43. AI-returned file handling
+44. AI-returned file handling
 Supports file outputs returned as base64 or URLs and converts them into downloadable files automatically.

-44. Modular prompt system
+45. Modular prompt system
 System prompts are divided into selectable blocks, allowing dynamic control over AI behavior without modifying core logic.

-45. Local provider startup automation
+46. Local provider startup automation
 Local AI providers can be automatically started or stopped using configured commands.

-46. Chat-aware context building
+47. Chat-aware context building
 The system intelligently builds context using recent messages, summaries, code context, and relevant memory chunks.

-47. Real-time independent multi-chat streaming
+48. Real-time independent multi-chat streaming
 Multiple chats can send AI requests simultaneously.
 Each chat processes, streams, and updates responses independently in real time.

-48. Integrated web search
+49. Integrated web search
 Supports AI-powered web search and current online information retrieval using Tavily.
 User -> AI -> if required(User Permission) -> Tavily -> AI -> User

+50. CLI dynamic yes/no input
+CLI prompts accept y, yes, n, no, the localized o_Yes / o_No values, and their first letters.
 </details>

 <details>